Caregiving for Individuals with Dementia: Tips for Support and Well-being

 • Having a good understanding of the various stages of dementia is essential in providing effective support.

-• In the later stages of dementia, it is important to provide emotional support and encourage independence by promoting daily tasks, providing choices, and fostering and interests.
+• In the later stages of dementia, it is important to provide emotional support and encourage independence by promoting daily tasks, providing choices, and fostering hobbies and interests.

 Understanding the Stages of Dementia